mula2812/NLI_AI_Search_System_Prototype/README.md

 ## License

-This project is open-source and available under the MIT License.
+This project is licensed under the **MIT License with Commons Clause**.

+- Personal, educational, and non-commercial use is allowed.
+- **Commercial use**, including selling, licensing, or using the software in any revenue-generating product or service, **requires prior written permission and a separate commercial license agreement from Ilan Mulakandov**.
+- This restriction applies even if the software was originally used for personal, educational, or non-commercial purposes that later lead to commercial use.
-Users must retain the copyright notice and license text in all copies or substantial portions of the software.
+- Users must retain the copyright notice and license text in all copies or substantial portions of the software.

 ## Disclaimer
 This project is not officially affiliated with the National Library of Israel, but it uses their free public OpenLibrary APIs.